 - People or pets should not consume untreated, boiled, or filtered water

 - Consumption of fish is not recommended.
-If eating fish, avoid eating the skin, organs, and fatty tissues
+If eating fish, avoid eating the skin, organs, and fatty

 - Minimize direct contact with water